Developer API and Automation

 Netzero allows you to schedule Powerwall configuration changes using the app (backup reserve, operational mode, energy exports, and grid charging).

-For more advanced use, the app also offers an API that allows to manage these configuration changes.
+For more advanced use, the app also offers an API that allows you to manage these configuration changes.

 API Token

 Begin by logging into your Tesla account using the Netzero app.
-Access your API token and energy site ID by navigating to the Account menu (last menu) and selecting Settings > Developer Access.
+Access your API token and energy site ID by navigating to the Account menu (last menu) and selecting Settings > Developer API.
 It’s important to keep your API token secure, as while it provides access only to the data displayed here, it does grant the ability to manage Powerwall configuration.

 Automation with API requests

-If you’re familiar with running web requests using curl or similar tools, you can also manage the configuration with scripts.
+If you’re familiar with running web requests using curl or similar tools, you can manage the configuration with scripts.

 To retrieve the current configuration and live status of the system, insert $API_TOKEN and $SITE_ID values obtained above and run: